elastiflow/ElastiFlow-Tools/docker_install/readme.txt

       To set this value permanently, update the vm.max_map_count setting in /etc/sysctl.conf.
 To verify after rebooting or enter “sysctl -p”, run sysctl vm.max_map_count.

-      To verify changes, after rebooting, run sysctl vm.max_map_count

-2) Download all files to a new directory.
+2) Download all files in the docker_install folder to a new directory on a Linux host.

 3) Edit the .env file to set your desired Kibana and Elastic passwords, Elastic stack version, and ElastiFlow version to deploy